-Our non wrap swing hangers have been redesigned with a smoother top to better meet protrusion regulations and has a shackle pedulum, opening 1/2″ wide.
-These 2 3/8″ O.D. non wrap hangers help prevent swing chain from getting caught on top of swing sets and wrapping around the pipe.
-This is a safety issue that helps keep the stress from the chain and fasteners, and keeps the motion on the swing hanger, where it belongs.
-It helps the chain and fasteners from being worn prematurely from friction.
-These hangers can replace regular swing hangers without dismantling a swing set.
-They are made of galvanized steel and a nylon sleeve.
-These have a w/.393 ID oil light bearing.
-Pipe is sold as inside diameter.
-A inside diameter 2″ schedule 40 pipe is 2 3/8 outside diameter and 7 3/4″ in Circumference.
-This product should last 2 years in harsh conditions and up to 5 years in optimal conditions.
-Some conditions may require replacement sooner.
+Our newly redesigned swing hangers feature a smooth top that conforms to protrusion regulations and a shackle pedulum with a 1/2″ wide opening.
+The 2 3/8″ O.D. non-wrap design prevents the swing chain from getting caught on top of the play equipment and wrapping around the pipe.
+This is a critical safety feature that reduces stress on the chain and fasteners while ensuring the motion stays on the swing hanger.
+By reducing friction, these hangers also extend the life of the chain and fasteners.
+These hangers can be easily installed as replacements for regular swing hangers without requiring the dismantling of the entire play equipment.
+Made of durable galvanized steel and nylon sleeve, these hangers have a w/.393 ID oil light bearing.
+Please note that pipes are sold based on inside diameter, and an inside diameter 2″ schedule 40 pipe measures 2 3/8″ outside diameter and 7 3/4″ in circumference.
+Under optimal conditions, this product can last up to 5 years, while harsher conditions may require replacement sooner.
 Tensile strength is 8900 lbs.

 **Installation, Safe Use and Maintenance Instructions**